babblingfish/babbling.fish/content/blog/sql-interview/index.md

 )
 ```

-## How to use Row Number to get the kth item
+## How to use Row Number to get the Kth Item

 Whenever you see them asking for the kth ordered item, you should instantly think of [ROW_NUMBER](https://www.postgresqltutorial.com/postgresql-row_number/).
 Similarly you may need to use [Rank](https://www.postgresqltutorial.com/postgresql-rank-function/), but this is less common because it is harder to use.
 With Rank you can end up having multiple rows with the same ranking and that makes the code more complex.